 Please note: no pike fishing from March to October

-The gate to the lakes is locked and opened at variouse time througout the year.
+The gate to the lakes is locked and opened at various times throughout the year.
 Opening times are clearly displayed on the gate.

 The lakes are there for everyone - not just anglers - so please behave responsibly and enjoy your time fishing.

 As its name suggests, Bream to 14lb Tench to 12lb along with a large head of Roach, Rudd and Perch.
 Please note that the bridal path swims are quite steep.
 Light float tackle/ pole set up, small hooks with maggots, casters or soft pellet fished on the drop will work well, and loose feeding occasionally will keep the fish interested.
 It has proved to be a very popular water for the young angler and pleasure angler who want an enjoyable days fishing.
-Again this can be a very weedy lake in the summer the fishery staff do rake it throughout the summer.
+Please note - IT DOES GET VERY WEEDY IN THE SUMMER THOUGH THE FISHERY STAFF DO RAKE IT THROUGHOUT THE SUMMER

 A small 1.5 ACRE water which can be quite a challenge due to heavy weed in the summer months.
 Carp to 34lb Tench to 7lb and Pike to 20lb can be caught along with.
 Fish over beds of particles or a boilie approach for the carp; float fished caster corn or maggot for the Tench.
 During the Pike season dead baits especially dyed sprat’s work well.